bendahl/galene_deployment/doc/USER.md

   - _**ADMIN_PASSWORD**:_ The password for the Galène admin user.
   - _**MAX_USER**:_  Maximum number of users.
 Default: 10.
 The value should not exceed 80.
 The number is used to decide which instance size is needed
     (more users = more hardware = higher costs).
 A number less than 10 does not make sense, as it doesn't affect the sizing decision.
+  - If you wish to secure your meeting with a password, you may set a user password that will apply to all non-admin users.
+    - _**USER_PASSWORD**:_ The password for the all other users.

   - If you would like to use your own domain and SSL certificates, set up the additional variables mentioned below and make sure to update your DNS information accordingly once the server has been deployed (**note that the content should be base64 encoded to ensure that the values will be forwarded correctly**):
     - _**SSL_CERTIFICATE**:_ The SSL certificate for your domain (make sure that your certificate file contains the full [chain of trust](https://www.ssl.com/faqs/what-is-a-chain-of-trust/)).